 - Petitioner’s date of conviction or date of the disposition of the matter

 - The court’s disposition and the punishment imposed

 (Depending on the seriousness of the offense, additional information may be required, including transcripts of original court proceedings)

 The next step requires you to file your petition with the Superior Court in the county where the arrest of conviction occurred.
 Once the court has your petition, it is up to the judge to grant or deny it.

 Seeking an expungement can be a weight lifted off your shoulders, relieving you of having to worry about a criminal record.
-Though the process may seem straightforward, having the assistance of an experienced attorney will ensure that the proper process is followed and that all the paperwork is completely correctly.
+Though the process may seem straightforward, having the assistance of an experienced attorney will ensure that the proper process is followed and that all the paperwork is completed correctly.
 The nuances and the functionality of the legal system can be confusing and daunting.
 The Law Office of Edward V. Murachanian can provide you with the help you need to clean your criminal record and get on with your life.
-Call today for a free consultation at 732-477-3030.
+Call or fill out the online contact form today for a free consultation at 732-477-3030.